rgb-archive/spec/04-RGB.md

 #### Asset version upgrade

-The proof unsealing `upgrade` seals
+The proof MUST BE unsealing exactly one `upgrade` seal

 Seals:
 * `upgrade`: 1

 #### Asset history checkpruning

-The proof unsealing `pruning` seals
+The proof MUST BE unsealing exactly one `pruning` seal

 Seals:
 * `upgrade`: 1